whitson+ - PNR DCA Certification

 - Now, click the icon next to the Rate Exponent (b) field to open the Fractional RTA plot.

-- In the Fractional RTA window, set the Segment Start Day to 300 days (this corresponds to the time to end of characteristic flow found using the Analytical RTA module).
+- In the Fractional RTA window, set the Segment Start Day to 380 days (this corresponds to the time to start of boundary dominated flow found using the Analytical RTA module).

 - Click SAVE